Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the Ease Moose Sofa?

-Start with posture: if you sit upright for laptop time, favor the loveseat or the sleeper sectional’s shallower depth; if you sprawl, the chenille modular sectional or boneless cloud couch will feel more natural.
-Next, choose by maintenance: faux leather is easiest for spills, while chenille rewards owners who will keep up with fabric care.
-For guests, pick the sleeper sectional; for small rooms, pick the loveseat.
-For couples who lounge and shift a lot, the chenille modular sectional is the most forgiving.
+Start with posture.
+If you sit upright for laptop time or shorter TV sessions, the loveseat or sleeper sectional will be easier to live with.
+If you mostly sprawl, the chenille modular sectional or the boneless cloud couch will feel more natural.
+Then choose by upkeep: faux leather is easiest after spills, while chenille feels softer and cooler but asks for more fabric care.
+For guests, go with the sleeper sectional.
+For tight rooms, go with the loveseat.
+For couples who like to shift around, the chenille modular sectional was the most forgiving in our testing.

 Limitations